 Can Diet Help with Endometriosis?

-As unique to each woman that this disease is, some women claim that watching what they eat or drink has helped with their symptoms.
+As unique to each person that this disease is, some claim that watching what they eat or drink has helped with their symptoms.
 Have you heard of the Endo Diet?
 Cutting certain foods may help reduce your body’s inflammation, which may be a big trigger for Endo flare-ups.

 This extensive list of “don’ts” can make it incredibly difficult to dine out, but it may also be that you find organic beef doesn’t bother your symptoms, or gluten isn’t an issue – you can work around your restrictions and still enjoy eating out.
 Find out what your body isn’t liking and cut that out…

 There are also things you can eat or drink more often that may help fight your symptoms.
 For instance, I enjoy a tea almost every night made of water, lemon, honey, and ginger.
-A husband has created the EndoBar to help his wife’s battle, a nutritional bar packed full of ingredients that are meant to help our bodies fight Endometriosis.
 It’s important to also drink plenty of water and to properly chew your food – anything we can do to help ourselves.
 And while I’m sounding like you’re mother…stand up straight (it helps)!

 And, as a sidenote, every physician I’ve asked “can diet help Endometriosis,” they’ve always responded with “it can’t hurt!”
 So why not give it a try?